-We are committed to supporting the mental health and wellbeing of all pupils at Coltishall Primary School and strategies that support this are our outdoor learning and Forest School provision, pastoral small group support and a pupil listening service, alongside quality teaching and learning about awareness and management of mental health through the RSHE curriculum.
+We are committed to supporting the mental health and wellbeing of all pupils at Coltishall Primary School and some strategies that support this are: the outdoor learning and Forest School provision, pastoral small group support and a pupil listening service.
+These are alongside quality teaching where learning about awareness and management of mental health through the RSE/PSHE curriculum is critical.

 Our school prides itself on delivering effective, age-appropriate relationships and sex education (RSE) that meets the needs of all our pupils within an inclusive and supportive learning environment; using non-biased resources.
-RSE is taught by experienced and skilled teaching staff who are committed to preparing your child to live and learn safely in the modern world, negotiating the transition into increasing independence with the development of knowledge, values and skills to make positive, healthy and safe choices.
+RSE is taught by experienced and skilled teaching staff, who are supported and scaffolded by using the Educator Solutions resource for teaching relationship and sex education.
+We are committed to preparing your child to live and learn safely in the modern world, negotiating the transition into increasing independence with the development of knowledge, values and skills to make positive, healthy and safe choices.

 RSE is delivered as a spiral curriculum that enables pupils to build on their prior learning by revisiting some themes to further develop knowledge, values and skills in an age and stage-appropriate manner.
 As such, some themes are repeated to enable a deeper exploration of the related issues.